ParallelMaths/parallel/pages/7-17-sundogs-random-dots.md

 *	Make 4 random dots (or ask someone else to make them for you).
 *	Join up the dots to make a quadrilateral.
 *	Put a mark at the midpoint of each line in this first quadrilateral.
-*	Join up the four new points to make a new second quadrilateral.
+*	Join up the four new points to make a second quadrilateral.

 ::: problem id=1_1 marks=2
 __1.1__ What shape is this second quadrilateral?
 We are looking for a single word answer, and make sure you spell it correctly.
 (Clue: your answer should not have an H in it.
 If it does, then you might need to look for a more generalised answer.)